bryanmcnett/bhh/README.md

 Is BHH better than BVH?
 -----------------------
-In terms of memory usage, BHH is the best possible spatial sort, as it uses no memory whatsoever.
+In terms of memory usage, implicit BHH is the best possible spatial sort, as it uses no memory whatsoever.
 By other metrics such as objects trivially rejected per unit time, it is probably not as good as
-BVH et al, partially by virtue of the fact that no memory is available to BHH.
+BVH et al, partially by virtue of the fact that no memory is available to implicit BHH.

 ---